-Over the last years, an increasing number of companies want to work only with suppliers that can meet their standards for environmental and social issues that can help you reduce your impacts through your supply chain.
+Over the last few years, an increasing number of companies have wanted to work only with suppliers that can meet their standards for environmental and social issues that can help you reduce your impacts through your supply chain.

 In the process of looking for your suppliers one thing that you can do is perform a pre-qualification to assess the environmental and social performance of a supplier before selecting them.
 In your pre-qualification questionnaire (PQQ) you may check: